aws-samples/amazon-sagemaker-build-train-deploy/00_access_the_aws_console/README.md

 	<img src="images/ws_accountaccess.png" alt="Event Engine login" width="200px" />
 </p>

 You should now have access to your temporary AWS account.
 Note that this is a temporary account and will be cleaned up when the event is terminated.
-In Workshop Studio, you should see a notice with the time remaining for the account.
+In AWS Workshop Studio, you should see a notice with the time remaining for the account.

 <p align="center">
 	<img src="images/ws_eventtimer.png" alt="Event Engine login" width="500px" />